georgediaz88/fun_sftp/README.md

 Usage
 -----

 Let's say you need to send a file or directory to a remote host.
-Well, you can upload it to the remote host using these steps:
+Well, you can upload it to the remote host via the following:

-* First setup the connection and specify a source directory if desired:
+Setup the connection and specify a `source` directory if desired:

 ```ruby
 include FunSftp